servicetitan/Stl.Fusion.Samples/docs/tutorial/Part01.md

 Overall, nearly everything in Fusion supports concurrent invocations:

-- Compute services are supposed to be singletons that support concurrency
+- Compute Services are supposed to be singletons that support concurrency
 - Any `IComputed<T>` implementation is fully concurrent
 - As well as any `IState<T>`
 - The exceptions are mostly such types as `XxxOptions` and methods that